-We calculated mean and 95% confidence intervals of kgrowth to compare our season-dependent development to the zero-population growth isocline.
+We calculated mean and 95% confidence intervals of kgrowth to compare our season-dependent snail growth to the zero-population growth isocline.

 Results

-Zero-population growth isoclines created from the stage-structured population model produced descending isoclines consistent with an interaction between development and survival (Figure 2).
+Zero-population growth isoclines created from the stage-structured population model produced descending isoclines consistent with an interaction between growth and survival (Figure 2).
 Populations with faster-growing juveniles could withstand lower survival and populations with slower-growing juveniles needed higher survival to persist (Figure 2).
 Better wetland hydrologic conditions for reproduction made the population more resilient to lower survival (e.g., withstanding 3.1% lower survival at development of kgrowth = 0.07) and/or lower juvenile growth (e.g., withstanding by 7.7% lower development at CJS of 0.80).
-The interaction (i.e., the gap between good and poor reproductive isoclines) appears to strengthen at higher development and lower survival (Figure 2).
+The effect of better reproduction (i.e., the gap between good and poor reproductive isoclines) strengthenedwith higher growth and lower survival (Figure 2).

 Empirical Measures of Survival and Development

 Overall, we observed a total of 759 independent observations of survival across two wetlands and two tethering seasons in LILA.
 After 24 hours, 654 snails survived, 43 snails were missing, 31 snails were empty, 19 snails died on tethers, and 12 snails were crushed/peeled.
 Daily survival across all sizes was 0.862.
 The daily cumulative survival for smaller juvenile snail size classes (< 10 mm) was slightly lower (0.821) than survival across all sizes (0.862).
 Daily survival in predator exclosure cages was high (cumulative mean = 0.997, se = 0.001, n = 49 days).
 Daily survival from predator exclosure cages in the dry season was not different (mean = 0.994, se = 0.002, n = 27 days) than the wet season (mean = 0.999, se = 0.001, n = 22 days; overlapping 95% confidence intervals; Figure S##).
-In addition, one of the cages was colonized by a single giant water bug and snails were left empty by the end of the experiment.
+One of the cages was colonized by a single giant water bug and only empty shells were left by the end of the experiment.

 In WCA3A, we observed a total of 276 independent observations of survival across the two sites and season.
 After 24 hours, 240 snails survived, 21 snails were left empty, 3 snails had been crushed/peeled, 3 snails died on tethers, and 2 were missing.
 Only small snails were tethered, and daily survival for these small sizes was higher (0.892) than those in LILA (0.821).

-The size-dependency of snail survival changed with seasons.
+The size-dependency of FAS survival changed with seasons.
 The top four models (cumulative weight = 0.95) for predicting daily survival probability included SL, Season, and the interaction between Length and Season (Table 1).
-The top model did not include any additional variables, but the next three best models (ΔAICc ≤ 2.744) included combinations of spatial factors.
+The top model did not include any additional variables, but the next three best models (ΔAICc ≤ 2.74) included combinations of spatial factors.
 The parameter values for the spatial factors appeared to provide little additional predictive capacity (parameter p-values ≥ 0.276) to survival, so we restricted interpretation to the size and season parameters (Figure 3).
-During the dry season, apple snail daily survival probability increased with size (z = 2.667: p = 0.008; Figure 3), but in the wet season, apple snail daily survival probability did not vary with size (z = -0.902: p = 0.367; Figure 3).
+During the dry season, FAS daily survival probability increased with size (z = 2.667: p = 0.008; Figure 3), but in the wet season, daily survival probability was size independent (z = -0.902: p = 0.367; Figure 3).
 Small juvenile snails (< 10 mm SL) survived better in the wet season than the dry season (Figure 3B).